sn4k3/klipper-msla/README.md

 MSLA_DISPLAY_TEST
 ```

+# 4. Calibrate

-2. Calibrate the printer head home (Z0), follow your printer manual or whatever technique you use.
+Calibrate the printer head home (Z0) by follow your printer manual or whatever technique you use.
 Myself I like to place the VAT in and calibrate over it:
    - Un-tight the printer head screws.
    - Home printer (`G28 Z`).
    - Press the plate against the VAT.